 RLM Doctrinal Statement: JESUS

-Jesus Christ is the Son of God and He is God.
+We believe Jesus Christ is the Son of God and He is God.
 He is coequal with the Father and Holy Spirit, present and participating in creation.
 Jesus took on human flesh in the fullness of time so that He could live a sinless life and offer Himself as the perfect sacrifice for the sins of all people by dying on the cross.
-He arose from the dead after three days to demonstrate His power over sin and death.
+He was raised from the dead, after three days, victorious over the power of sin and death.
 He ascended to heaven and is seated at the right hand of the Father.
 He will come again to judge the living and the dead and to make all things new.

-The Holy Spirit is coequal with the Father and the Son as God.
-He is present in the world to make all people aware of their need for Jesus Christ.
+We believe the Holy Spirit is coequal with the Father and the Son as God.
+He is present in the world to make all people aware of their sin and their need for Jesus Christ.
 His purpose in our time is to bring glory to Jesus and to intercede with God the Father on our behalf.
 He dwells in every Christian from the moment of salvation.
-He provides Christians with power to grow in Christlikeness, to understanding of spiritual truth, and serve the church.
-As Christians, we seek to live under the Holy Spirit’s control daily.
+He gives gifts to believers providing them with power to grow in Christlikeness, to understand spiritual truth, and to serve the mission of the church.

 RLM Doctrinal Statement: MANKIND

-The Bible is God’s Word to us.
+We believe the Bible is God’s Word to us.
 It was written by human authors, under the supernatural guidance of the Holy Spirit.
-Because it is inspired by God, it is the truth without any mixture or error.
-The Bible is infallible, inerrant, and absolute truth.
+Because it is inspired by God, the Bible is infallible, inerrant, and absolute truth.
 It is the ultimate and final authority for Christian beliefs and living.

 Supportive Scripture: Psalms 12:6, 119:105, 160; Proverbs 30:5; 2 Timothy 1:13, 3:16; 2 Peter 1:20-21.